-Mark Teixeria says Robinson Cano’s PED suspension is the least surprising thing ever
+Mark Teixeira says Robinson Cano’s PED suspension is the least surprising thing ever

-Mark Teixeira spent five seasons playing alongside Robinson Cano with the Yankees from 2009 to 2013, so it’s hardly unusual that the now-retired first baseman be asked about Cano’s 80-game suspension for violating MLB’s performance-enhancing drug policy.
+Mark Teixeira spent five seasons playing alongside Robinson Cano with the Yankees from 2009 to 2013, so it’s hardly unusual that the now-retired first baseman was asked about Cano’s 80-game suspension for violating MLB’s performance-enhancing drug policy.
 His answer was pretty revelatory, however.

 “Yeah, I don’t really want to get into too much detail.
 I love Robbie, I’m just not surprised,” Teixeira said Thursday during an appearance on Michael Kay’s radio show.
 “I don’t really want to go too much further.
 But I think a lot of people are kind of saying the same thing.”